Home Compare DLR vs REG

 Digital Realty Trust vs Regency Centers: Which Stock Looks Stronger in 2026?

-Regency Centers holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Digital Realty Trust still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Regency Centers holds the cleaner structural position, with the lead spread across valuation and stability.
+Digital Realty Trust does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.